 So you withstand poison and contagion

-and the loathsome one who travels through the land.
+and the loathsome one who travels through the land.”

 My herbal first aid kit always contains a Wild Plant Healing Salve made with plantain-infused oil.
 I often add comfrey, calendula, St. John’s wort, or violet infused oils in some combination, but I always, always add plantain.
-I’ve included my recipe below so you can add it in your local materia medica under the section on plantain.
+I’ve included my recipe below so you can add it to your local materia medica under the section on plantain.